sourcecred/docs/README.md

 ### 4. Open a Pull Request

 Once you've made changes on your new branch, open a new pull request to have them reviewed!
-When they are merged to master they will go live on the site.
+When they are merged to main they will go live on the site.

 #### A Note On Comments